-IN WITNESS WHEREOF, the name and on its behalf by its , 2022.
-Corporation has caused these Artic and attested to by its les of Amendment to on this day of
+name and on its behalf by its , 2022. and attested to by its on this day of

-ATTEST: IMPAC MORTGAGE HOLDINGS, INC.
+ATTEST: IMPAC MORT GAGE HOLDINGS, INC.

-Ву:
+By:

 Name: Title: Name: Title:

 ANNEX A-3

 ARTICLES SUPPLEMENTARY - 8.25% SERIES D CUMULATIVE REDEEMABLE PREFERRED STOCK